LEVAN UNDERGRADUATE FELLOWS

 Orli Robin, Dornsife '15

 A poet and synesthete, Orli Robin studies Creative Writing and double-minors in Judaic Studies and Resistance to Genocide.
-She works as a Research Assistant to the Spring 2014 Senior Fellow at the USC Shoah Foundation visual history archive, where she co-authored the Foundation’s iTunes U online media platform, co-founded the adjunct student association, and most recently worked to build 3-D interactive Holocaust testimony as part of New Dimensions in Testimony with the USC Institute for Creative Technologies.
+She works as a Research Assistant to Distinguished Professor of History, Douglas Greenberg (Rutgers University), at the USC Shoah Foundation visual history archive, where she co-authored the Foundation’s iTunes U online media platform, co-founded the adjunct student association, and most recently, worked to build 3-D interactive Holocaust testimony as part of New Dimensions in Testimony with the USC Institute for Creative Technologies.
 In Spring 2014, she served as the First Assistant at the Foundation’s annual Ambassadors for Humanity Gala, honoring President Barack Obama.

-Orli interns with KAYA Press, a non-profit publishing house that prints literature of the Asian diasporas, where in 2014 she worked on manuscript editorial, press kit, and social media for three of Kaya’s forthcoming releases.
-She is a member of the USC Sidney Harmon Academy for Polymathic Study and a soloist with the USC Thornton Early Music Collegium Workshop.
-Featured in USC Adsum, Orli studied creative nonfiction at the Yale Writers' Conference in Summer 2012 and 2013 and was selected to participate in the Spring 2014 Levan Institute one- week intensive workshop on Human Rights at the Oxford Institute for Ethics, Law, and Armed Conflict.
-A USC Casden Institute scholarship recipient, she was recently appointed a research fellowship at the at the Center for Advanced Genocide Research and a research assistantship from Rutgers University, combining her love of literature, archival testimony and digital storytelling.
-Orli’s creative memoir won 1st place at the 2014 USC Writers’ Conference and placed fifth in the Edward W. Moses Undergraduate Creative Writing Competition.
+Orli is an administrative assistant at KAYA Press, a non-profit publishing house that prints literature of the Asian diasporas, where in 2014 she worked on manuscript editorial, press kit, and social media for three of Kaya’s forthcoming releases.
+She is a member of the USC Sidney Harman Academy for Polymathic Study and a soloist with the USC Thornton Early Music Collegium Workshop.
+Orli studied creative nonfiction at the Yale Writers' Conference in Summer 2012 and 2013 and was selected to participate in the Spring 2014 Levan Institute one-week intensive workshop on Human Rights at the Oxford Institute for Ethics, Law, and Armed Conflict.
+A USC Casden Institute scholarship recipient, she was appointed a summer research fellowship at the Center for Advanced Genocide Research and a research assistantship from Rutgers University, combining her love of literature, storytelling, and archival testimony.
+Orli’s creative memoir—“Twirl”— won 1st place at the 2014 USC Writers’ Conference and placed fifth in the Edward W. Moses Undergraduate Creative Writing Competition.
 She recently published a presentation on fiction, global justice, and polyphony at the University of Paris 8’s research institute for political theories and presented this work at the Levan Institute’s 2012 Global Justice (II) Conference at Maison des Sciences de l’Homme in Paris.

 Shreya Tanna, Dornsife '16